xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 {: .text-center}

-### 8K-MPA-4D
+## 8K-MPA-4D

-This MPA can power uplink capacity provisioning for edge/aggregation network segments.
-And also does its best to power digital coherent optics (DCO) networking between metro cities.
+This MPA can power high bandwidth uplink capacity provisioning and also does its best with digital coherent optics (DCO) in Routed Optical networking.

 ![4d.png]({{site.baseurl}}/images/4d.png){: .align-center}